top of page

 Avoid forcing yourself deeper into any pose.
 That will happen all on it’s own if you practice with ease.
 Resolve to stay still once you’re in the pose.
 If you are too uncomfortable ease out of the pose slightly until it feels okay.
 Stay in the pose, observe how it feels and if changes allow yourself to slowly deeper over time!

 By practicing these three poses, with the variations outlined above and adding a luxurious, leisurely savasana at the end, you’ve got a fabulous 30 minute to an hour's long practice.
-Have you only got 5- or 10-minutes spare time?
+If you've only got 5- or 10-minutes spare time.
 Do Butterfly over a bolster on its own!
 Put on your favourite music, your comfortable yoga gear and give it a go.
 If you do, I’d love to learn of your experience, get in touch to share.

 Austin 🙏🏼